david-yu/vagrant-docker-ee-ubuntu/README.md

 ```
 make ucp
 ```
-If you want to bring up kubernetes worker nodes run these commands to first set orchestration mode and then bring the kubernetes workers.
+Next, lets bring up kubernetes worker nodes by running the following commands to first set the orchestration mode to Kubernes and then provisioning and joining the kubernetes workers to the cluster.
 ```
 # Switch orchestration to Kubernetes
 make orch
 # Provision and join workers
 make workers
 ```
-After setting up a swarm or kubernetes cluster with the previous commands, you can also set up DTR.
-Before running this command, ensure that orchestration mode is set to Swarm.
-The following commmnd will provision a swarm worker node and install DTR.
+After setting up a swarm or kubernetes cluster with the previous commands, we'll go ahead and set up DTR.
+Before installing DTR, ensure that orchestration mode is set to Swarm.
+The following commands will first switch orchestration mode (back to Kubernetes from Swarm) and then provision a swarm worker node and install DTR.
 ```
 # Switch orchestration mode to Swarm
 make orch